John Thune’s leadership win shows limits of MAGA’s reach in Senate

 How Thune beat MAGA favorite Rick Scott

-But it wasn’t just Mr. Thune’s victory but the poor showing by the MAGA favorite in the race that signaled most Senate Republicans are still a breed apart from hard-core Trumpers.
+But it wasn’t just Mr. Thune’s victory but the poor showing by the MAGA favorite in the race that signaled most Senate Republicans are still a breed apart from hardcore Trumpers.

-Florida Sen. Rick Scott, a close Trump ally who had endorsements from some of Mr. Trump’s most vocal supporters both on and off Capitol Hill, won just 13 votes in the secret ballot and finished third in the contest, behind Mr. Thune, who had 23 votes on the first ballot, and Texas Sen. John Cornyn, another establishment-leaning lawmaker.
+Florida Sen. Rick Scott, a close Trump ally who had endorsements from some of Mr. Trump’s most vocal supporters both on and off Capitol Hill, won just 13 votes in the secret ballot.
+He finished third in the contest, behind Mr. Thune, who had 23 votes on the first ballot, and Texas Sen. John Cornyn, another establishment-leaning lawmaker.
 Mr. Thune then won on the second ballot over Mr. Cornyn by 29-24.

 Mr. Scott only won three more votes in this contest than the 10 he got when he ran against Senator McConnell two years ago as a protest candidate.

-Mr. Trump has a much closer relationship to Mr. Scott than either Mr. Thune or Mr. Cornyn, but stayed neutral in this race.
-Mr. Trump hates to back a loser, rarely endorses in races he doesn’t think he can win.
+Mr. Trump has a much closer relationship to Mr. Scott than to either Mr. Thune or Mr. Cornyn, but stayed neutral in this race.
+Mr. Trump hates to back a loser and rarely endorses in races he doesn’t think he can win.

 That didn’t stop some of Mr. Trump’s closest allies from lobbying for Mr. Scott.
-He was endorsed by some top MAGA allies, including billionaire businessman Elon Musk, Republican National Convention Chair Lara Trump (the president’s daughter-in-law), and former Fox News host Tucker Carlson – along with a loud online push from MAGA keyboard warriors.
+He was endorsed by some top MAGA allies, including billionaire businessman Elon Musk, Republican National Convention co-Chair Lara Trump (the president’s daughter-in-law), and former Fox News host Tucker Carlson – along with a loud online push from MAGA keyboard warriors.

-These races often turn on personality and relationships more than pure ideology, and both Mr. Thune and Mr. Cornyn had spent decades building those friendships and helping out other lawmakers both in their Capitol Hill work and winning elections.
+These races often turn on personality and relationships more than on pure ideology, and both Mr. Thune and Mr. Cornyn had spent decades building those friendships and helping out other lawmakers both in their Capitol Hill work and in winning elections.
 Mr. Scott, who has only been a senator since 2018, tends to keep to himself more.
-He is best known by his colleagues for running Senate Republicans’ campaign efforts in 2022, when Republicans underperformed after a field of flawed candidates blew winnable races, and for pitching a plan to raise taxes on low-income Americans that caught his GOP colleagues by surprise and became a campaign weapon against the party.
+He is best known by his colleagues for running Senate Republicans’ campaign efforts in 2022, when Republicans underperformed after a field of flawed candidates blew winnable races, and for pitching a plan to raise taxes on low-income Americans.
+The latter caught his GOP colleagues by surprise and became a campaign weapon against the party.

 Thune says he won’t end the filibuster

 The Senate GOP has gotten much Trumpier in the eight years since Mr. Trump first won office.
-Most of the Republicans who were willing to buck him in his first term in office have been replaced by others who are much more loyal to the incoming president.
+Most of the Republicans who were willing to buck him in his first term have been replaced by others who are much more loyal to the incoming president.
 But Senate Republicans are expected to only have a 53-47 majority, just one seat more than they held when Mr. Trump first became president in 2017.

 And like then, they have two independent-leaning moderates in Alaska Sen. Lisa Murkowski, who defeated a Trump-backed primary challenger in 2022, and Maine Sen. Susan Collins.
 Neither is a surefire vote on controversial issues.
-That makes the margin for error pretty small on key legislative votes.
+That makes the margin of error pretty small on key legislative votes.
 Mr. Thune also stated unequivocally Wednesday that he wouldn’t support eliminating the filibuster, the 60-vote threshold required for most major legislation.
 Mr. Trump has called in the past to get rid of that rule.

-While it appears that Republicans will hold onto control of the House of Representatives, it will likely be by just a handful of seats, much slimmer than when Mr. Trump won in 2016.
+While it appears that Republicans will hold on to control of the House of Representatives, it will likely be by just a handful of seats, much slimmer than when Mr. Trump won in 2016.

 North Carolina Sen. Thom Tillis, a Republican up for reelection in two years, told the Monitor to expect “the typical tug and pull” between the White House and Congress over priorities and specific policies.